How to Make a Difference

 Get Involved with Families Fighting Flu

-- If you are not yet a member, but would like to join FFF, submit your contact information here.
+- If you are not yet an advocate, but would like to get involved in FFF, submit your contact information here.
 Together we can educate communities about the seriousness of influenza and the importance of annual flu vaccinations – and save lives!

 - As a 501(c)(3) nonprofit organization, FFF relies on donations from organizations and people like you who support our mission and share our goals.
 Fundraising is a great way to honor those children and families personally affected by the flu.

 - Organize a FFF fundraiser – it can be as simple as posting links to our online donation form on your Facebook or Twitter page, or hosting an event with the proceeds donated to FFF.
-If you would like additional information on hosting a fundraiser, contact Laura Scott.
+If you would like additional information on hosting a fundraiser, contact Maril Olson.

 - “Like” the FFF Facebook page and follow FFF on Twitter to stay informed and help promote our mission.
 Repost, re-tweet and “Like” posts from FFF to show your support.